Yigenana/presentations/QCON18.md

 * Fail fast
 * Continuous Integration & Delivery

-^ To dive in a little further, I want to share a few examples of where Go fit our needs.
+^To dive in a little further, I want to share a few examples of where Go fit our needs.
 Failing Fast was a critical part of our system since we were working with distributed, independent services.
 Aligning with the Twelve Factor App principals, we wanted to be sure we could start quickly and fail quickly.
 Go's design as a static, compiled langauge enables fast start up times and the performance of the compiler has continually improved and never been an issue for us.
 Additionally, the Go error handling design allowed us to not only fail faster, but fail smarter.

 ---